NavidRohim/JMWS/notes.md

 - ~~Add group syncing~~
 - ~~Change name of /share as it is quite common and to avoid confusion~~
 - ~~Add server-wide object sharing (Admins can set up waypoints that are added to all clients)~~
-- Add specific player request accepting, since player can recieve multiple requests.
+- ~~Add specific player request accepting, since player can receive multiple requests.~~
 - Test on LAN
 - Add command hooks to both Forges